Roehampton’s School of Psychology delivering online therapy training to students

 These sessions have had very positive feedback from our students, who feel they now have a greater confidence in thinking about delivering therapy online, as well as a much clearer sense of what practical measures can be taken to ensure a seamless transition to online therapy.
 Content from the training has been recorded and posted on our dedicated Moodle site to provide a repository of learning resources.
 This resource will also be available for future cohorts of students.

-Dr Jonathan Isserow, Head of Partnerships and Community Engagement in our Department of Psychology said “we have a dedicated placements team (within Alumni, Development and Careers) here at Roehampton to support our students, and they have been instrumental in securing resources to support this training to augment students’ placement experience”.
+Dr Jonathan Isserow, Head of Partnerships and Community Engagement in our School of Psychology said “we have a dedicated placements team (within Alumni, Development and Careers) here at Roehampton to support our students, and they have been instrumental in securing resources to support this training to augment students’ placement experience”.

 Roehampton is home to one of the largest therapeutic training departments in the country.
 We offer excellent postgraduate programmes in the Arts and Play Therapies, Integrative Counselling and Psychotherapy, and Counselling Psychology.
 Find out more here.